 - Biguanides.
 Drugs that lower the amount of glucose produced by the liver.
-Metformin (Glucophage) is a name of a common drug that does this.
+Metformin (Glucophage) is a name of a common drug that does this by inhibting complex I in the mitochondrial electron transport chain.
 Metformin is also commonly used because it appears to increase insulin sensitivity as well although the mechanism for how it does this is not clearly understood.

 - Thiazolidinediones.
 Drugs that increase sensitivity of fat and muscle cells to the actions of insulin.
 Avandia is a common name for a drug that does this.
 If the insulin receptors are more sensitive then there is likely to be a larger response of GLUT 4 channel exocytosis which will result in more sugar leaving the blood.